-The cover letter is customarily one page long and is submitted during the application.
+This letter is customarily one page long and is submitted during the application.

 In some cases, the cover letter can be a requirement of the application.
 However, in other cases, it will be up to the applicant to take the initiative to submit one unless it is strictly stated not to.
 Now, why write a software engineer cover letter?
-Cover letters are an opening for you to sell yourself to the hiring manager in a more detailed manner than a resume.
-It states the position the applicant is applying for, reasons why they are interested in that position, and the overall skills they bring to the organization.
+These letters are an opening for you to sell yourself to the hiring manager in a more detailed manner than a resume.
+It states the position the applicant is applying for, reasons why they are interested in that position, and the overall skills they bring to the organisation.

 How to Write a Software Engineer Cover Letter

-Include your personal information
+Section 1: Include your personal information

 Open the header by indicating your full name.
 This should then be followed up by the position you are applying for – software engineer.
 Contact information should also be provided.
 In a standard letter format, include the mailing address, then phone number and/or email address, LinkedIn, or website.